 Colorado requires you to renew your license every 10 years.
 If you are over a certain age, additional license renewal rules apply:

 The state of Colorado enforces increased penalties for all violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhanced Penalties may be assessed even if workers are not currently present and working.
 In Colorado, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-States often enforce more strict mandatory penalties for drivers above a certain BAC.
+Most states impose increased mandatory penalties for driving above a specific BAC.
 In Colorado, driving with a BAC above 0.17% will trigger automatic enhanced minimum penalties.